 After lunch we rolled the boats up, coasted down to the fish hatchery on the River Polly and set off down the track towards Inverpolly Lodge and Polly Bay beyond.
 We’d crept up here on our bikes a few months back, to check out ‘Loch Sal’ bay north of the lodge.
 There’s boat ramp and fish pens there, which was good to know when I passed a while later on my Enard Bay paddle to Lochinver.

 First time there and Polly Bay glittered invitingly at low water.
 On with in the skegs, in with the air and out we go into the flat calm.
 While exploring a bay round the corner, Craig managed to spot an otter gnawing over its lunch at the back of a chasm.
-Not noticed one of those out here before.

 We worked our way around the coastline fringed with kelp exposed by the very low tide.
 Further along, winkle pickers were at work at Garvie Point, but then cloud rolled in on an annoying north wind; that is why you want skegs at sea.
 The little Solar bobbed about on the waves, but Craig seemed to be managing fine.
 We edged round Camas a Bhothain bay – no seals at play today – and slipped through the reef into Achnahaird Bay.

 It was now quite chilly and my proposal to form a holding pattern for three hours until the spring tide filled the bay was roundly vetoed.
 When Achnahaird Bay fills right up on spring tides, you can paddle up the Loch Raa outlet stream almost to the road junction car park, for the short portage to Raa.
 As it was, there was enough flow to tow the boats all the way up.
 We’d left a bike here so the Mrs cycled back over the hill to get the car, while Craig and I paddled across Loch Raa and then to the north side of Loch Vatachen.
 I did this bit without the skeg and was reassured to find that one up the Amigo tracked at least as well as the Sunny did in the same state.
 Perhaps it’s all down to more centred weight and the aforementioned correcting finesse.
-I’ll be on the River Spey in a couple of weeks where it’s good to know a skeg won’t be needed.
+I’ll be on the River Spey in a couple of weeks where it’s good to know a skeg won’t be needed (it was).

 On the north side of Loch Vatachen we aired down for the short but arduous slog up the hillside to the peat track that leads back to Polbain, a more direct route than following the road.
 Maybe it’s down to late summer growth, but the grassy tussocks and toe-dragging shrubbery made for an exceedingly tiresome, one-mph haul.
-Each step required lifting to knee height, and crossing the boggy stream course midway ingested one of Craig’s cherished flip-flops (left).
+Each step required lifting to knee height, and crossing the boggy stream course midway ingested one of Craig’s cherished flip-flops.
 Struggling a bit with his kayak in a shoulder bag, I was amazed it had managed to stay with him that far.
 My well-used Teva Omniums clung better to my feet if not the ground, and the heavily loaded packframe sat securely on my back, but I wouldn’t want to spend all day doing this.

 By the time we reached the peat track where locals periodically excavate their allocations, the sun was setting over the Assynt peaks to the northeast.
 From here it was a short downhill walk to the village and, after some 12 miles, attending to all the food that was fit to eat.